openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/sync/sync_package_api/sync_package_interfaces.md

 }
 ```

-Functionality: Provides an interface for implementing reentrant mutex locks.
+Function: Provides an interface for implementing reentrant mutex locks.

-> **Note:**
+> **Warning:**
 >
-> - This will be deprecated in future versions; use [Lock](#interface-lock) instead.
+> - Will be deprecated in future versions, use [Lock](#interface-lock) instead.
-> - Implementers must ensure the underlying mutex supports nested locking; otherwise, deadlocks may occur during nested usage.
+> - Implementers must ensure the underlying mutex supports nested locking, otherwise deadlocks may occur during nested usage.

 ### func lock()